netscaler/netscaler-adc-metrics-exporter/README.md

 --log-file       | The location of exporter.log file.
 Default: /exporter/exporter.log
 --log-level      | The level of logging.
 DEBUG, INFO, WARNING, ERROR or CRITICAL Default: ERROR --config-file    | File with non-required configs such as ```--username```, ```--password```, ```--start-delay```, etc. Helps supply username and password through file rather than CLI.
---k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller,certain stats will only be fetched if prefix provided here matches the k8s prefix used by CIC
+--k8sCICprefix   | Provide the prefix if exporter is used in kubernetes enviroment with Citrix ingress controller, "k8s_ingress_service_stats" dashboard can be used only if correct CICprefix is provided.
+Default prefix is "K8s"

 The exporter can be setup as given in the diagram using;
 ```